-Polyolefins is the collective term for the kinds of plastics that include polyethylene, namely low-density polyethylene (LDPE), linear low-density polyethylene (LLDPE), high-density polyethylene (HDPE) and polypropylene (PP).
+Polyolefins is the collective term for the kinds of plastics that include polyethylene, namely low-density polyethylene (LDPE), linear low-density polyethylene (LLDPE), high-density polyethylene (HDPE), polypropylene (PP) and multi-layer (other).

 How are polyolefins made?

 Polyolefins are produced from substances that are rich in carbon: coal, oil or natural gas.
 In South Africa, this means mainly coal.
 Polyethylene (the substance common to all polyolefins), is made up of many molecules of ethylenes linked together to become one molecule, called a polymer.

 Thus ‘poly’ (many) + ethylenes = the polymer called polyethylene (or also commonly called polythene).

 Most polyolefin packaging materials are made through film extrusion or moulding :

 Did you know?